 - Many of the strategies mentioned for elementary schools also work for secondary schools, although these students may not be as reliable in bringing home information.
 Regular communication with the school community is as important for secondary schools as it is for elementary schools. - ✓ For effective communications, think creatively about ways to distribute information.
 For example, if a school council wants to get a newsletter home, find out when the principal is doing a mailing and have the newsletter prepared for inclusion with that mailing.
-Or, work with the principal to create an email message for all families.
+Or, work with the principal to create a School Messenger message for parents.